GiGurra/heisenberg/README.md

 ### Field migration

 There are several approaches you can use for field migration.
 First though - is this really what you want?
-Field migration is like the poor man's replacement/hack for type migration - There won't really be any traces of how your data evolved over time.
+Field migration is like the poor man's replacement/hack for type migration.
 But if you want it anyway, you can do something like:

 ```scala
 object TestType extends Schema[TestType] {